Teenage singer's apology sparks China-Taiwan discord as island elects new president

-TAIPEI (Reuters) - A 16-year-old Taiwan singer with a South Korean girl band inadvertently shot to the top of Taiwan’s election agenda on Saturday after she publicly apologized for holding a Taiwan flag, prompting anger in Taiwan as it voted for a new president.
+TAIPEI, Jan 16 (Reuters) - A 16-year-old Taiwan singer with a South Korean girl band inadvertently shot to the top of Taiwan’s election agenda on Saturday after she publicly apologised for holding a Taiwan flag, prompting anger in Taiwan as it voted for a new president.

 China and Taiwan traded accusations after Chou Tzuyu, the only Taiwanese member of Twice, released a video late on Friday in which she said she feels proud to be Chinese and that there is only one China, after she held the flag on a television show.

-The video, showing Tzuyu in a plain black sweater apologizing and bowing, quickly went viral, some media reports said. here
+The video, showing Tsuyu in a plain black sweater apologising and bowing, quickly went viral, some media reports said. here

 Taiwan presidential frontrunner Tsai Ing-wen, from the pro-independence opposition Democratic Progressive Party (DPP), told reporters as she cast her vote that Chou’s video had seriously hurt the feelings of Taiwan’s people.